FOLLOW US

 EU nationals: You are not required to show a passport or national ID card when entering France.
 However, transport providers like airlines, train operators and ferry companies will require you to show your passport or ID card to prove your identity.

-Non-EU nationals: To enter France, you must have a valid passport issued within the past ten years and with at least three months left, along with a return ticket and sufficient funds for the length of stay.
+Non-EU nationals: To enter France, you must have a valid passport issued within the past ten years and with at least three or six months left (depending on your nationality).
+You must also have a return ticket and sufficient funds for the length of stay.

 France is a Schengen country, but beware that EU members such as Cyprus and Ireland are not part of the Schengen area, so a passport or ID card is required if travelling to/from these countries.